umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/change-rich-text-editor-ui.md

 ## Create a new Data Type

-The first step in this guide is to create a new Rich Text Editor Data Type using the Tiptap UI.
+The first step in this guide is to create a new Rich Text Editor Data Type using the Tiptap property editor.

-As an alternative, you can create a new Data Type with the Tiptap UI when updating the Document Type.
+As an alternative, you can create a new Data Type using the Tiptap property editor when updating the Document Type.

 {% hint style="info" %}
 When swapping the UI used for the Rich Text Editor, you need to reconfigure the toolbar.